 Below is an example of how to calculate net carbs for our blueberry and lemon drizzle cake:

 For the blueberry and lemon drizzle cake

 8.7-6.7 = 2g net carbs

 Are all polyols the same?
-Can they all be "ignored"?
+Can they all be ignored?

-So, in addition to looking at the carbs, and working out the net carbs it is important to also look at the ingredients.
-For more information on issues with maltitol and other sweeteners see our sweetener blog post where we dive into this subject.
-At deliciously guilt free we use erythritol as our main polyol sweetener- as it is generally accepted to be a good sweetener for keto and low carb.
-We never use maltitol in our bakes, its just not allowed in our kitchen!
+So, in addition to looking at the carbs and working out the net carbs, it is important to look at the ingredients.
+For more information on issues with maltitol and other sweeteners, see our sweetener blog post where we dive into this subject.
+At Deliciously Guilt Free, we use erythritol as our main polyol sweetener as it is generally accepted to be a good sweetener for keto and low carb.
+We never use maltitol in our bakes — it’s just not allowed in our kitchen!

-If you're in the US the process for working out net carbs is similar - you need to subtract dietary fibre from the total carbs!
+All you need to do is subtract dietary fibre from the total carbs!
+That is the only substantial difference.
+After this, you subtract polyols as you would in the UK.
 The rest of the stuff on polyols is the same in both the UK and USA.

 I hope this helps clarify some of the questions you might have about labelling.
-If you ever have any queries please drop us a line through our website or email firstname.lastname@example.org.
+If you ever have any queries, please drop us a line through our website or email firstname.lastname@example.org.
 We know how hard you work to maintain your low carb or keto way of eating, so we want you to have full confidence in the macros when you eat our cakes.